-Learner-Centered Professional Learning Culture maps the transitions and transformations from “School Centered” to “Learner Centered” as the professional learning culture deepens practices that ensure every learner possesses with the knowledge, skills, and dispositions to realize their potential, live lives of learning, and be college, career, and life ready.
+Learner-Centered Professional Learning Culture maps the transitions and transformations from “School Centered” to “Learner-Centered.”
+As the professional learning culture deepens. schools transition to practices that ensure every learner is equipped with the knowledge, skills and dispositions to realize their potential.

 With an intentional focus on educational equity—defined as:

 - Equity Literacy (the ability to recognize, respond to, and redress inequity)